 So you’re planning the holidays, you fancy something in the sun, but where to go?
 Who is coming?
 How many?

 Will we rent a luxury condo or house instead of staying in a hotel?
 Well you can make big savings by taking a Villa.
 Plus, you’ll have more space and privacy to relax and enjoy your home away from home.
+Check if those houses are using solar renewable energy plans like those offered by Reliant Energy Houston, so you’ll probably have to pay a much lower power bill.
 Renting a vacation home is an especially smart choice if you’re traveling with a group of friend or with kids.

 Here are some tips to help you get the biggest bang for your buck.